 But the deeper and cruder truth was that I -and all those families- perfectly knew that the timeframe for improbabilities had run out long ago.
 The miracle, at that time, was simply to find the remains of those in the posters.
 Not even think about bodies… Remains.
 Barely.

 While working on the coverage of the first anniversary, I directly saw how the relatives of the dead entered Ground Zero to name aloud each one of their loved ones in the official ceremony.
-With that infinite pain, I can’t ever forget that when they returned to their seats, they stopped by the circular altar and grabbed a handful of earth, keeping it for themselves in little boxes or bottles, because that earth was their only hope to recover some particle of that father, mother, son, daughter, brother, sister, husband or wife who had died torn apart, burned, disintegrated, pulverized with the impact of the plane, the fire and collapse of the towers.
+With that infinite pain, I can’t ever forget that when they returned to their seats, they stopped by the circular altar and grabbed a handful of earth, keeping it for themselves in little boxes or bottles, because that earth was their only hope to recover some particle of that father, mother, son, daughter, brother, sister, husband or wife who had died and disappeared, pulverized with the impact of the plane, the fire and collapse of the towers.
 That scene has stayed with me forever.
 When I saw them, I absorbed their pain.
 My heart broke along with theirs over and over again, because it is the most harrowing and sad thing I have ever seen in my life.

 And there I was, so naive in my 25-year-old self, doing my job with the microphone asking them before the ceremony if, after a year, there was closure for them.
 Yeah, sure… with their relatives disintegrated and reabsorbed in some place of Ground Zero or the air we breathed in Manhattan… That entire day, this most strange warm wind blew, carrying earth dust all over the island.
 It got into my eyes, stuck in my hair, and my skin.
 I remember that, in the afternoon, burned out physically and emotionally, I went to Central Park for a nap.
 My skin and hair were smelling of that dust.
 And next to me, also laying on the grass, some people said that that warm wind and that earth dust… were the dead around us that day.